Code-Institute-Submissions/-casperelyan-my_first_java_project_AugResub/README.md

 # Unfixed Bugs :

 Project doesn't have any known Unfixed Bugs.
-The project however required futher develempemnt.
+The project however requires futher development.
-Score counter shoud be added so user can have better experince by knowing the final correct and wrong answers.
-Also time shoud be added so it will make the Quiz more challanegins and will prevent user from searching a proper answer in Google.
+Score counter should be added so user will have better experience by knowing the final correct and wrong answers.
+Also timee should be added so it will make the Quiz more challenging by prevents user from searching a proper answer in Google.
 To make the quiz fun more set of question should be also created.

 # Credits :